AguaClara/Textbook/Clarification/Clarifier_Design.rst

 1) Calculate the required orifice head loss by subtracting the manifold exit head loss from the desired total head loss.
 1) Calculate the orifice diameter from the orifice head loss and the orifice flow rate given the number of orifices.

-The head loss through the sedimentation tank is due to:
+The head loss through the clarifier is due to:

 * entrance and elbow in influent manifold
 * major losses in influent manifold (negligible)